talkingscott/s3test/README.md

 AWS_S3_BUCKET sets the name of the S3 bucket
 ```

-The scripts use the AWS SDK and thus support the standard means for setting creditials.
+The scripts use the AWS SDK and thus support the standard means for setting credentials.
 I happen to use IAM, but the scripts should work if, for example, you supply credentials
 via ~/.aws/credentials.